 One Year of Successful Battles to Protect the TPP Program Against Trump Administration Unlawful Actions; Fights Remain as Administration Continues its Assault on Evidence

 Yet fights remain as the administration continues efforts to dismantle the evidence-based TPP Program.
-Despite being repeatedly rebuffed in the federal courts over the last year, the administration may again be expending TPP Program funds unlawfully, and in a new funding opportunity issued on February 13, HHS indicated it intends to continue to pursue a similar approach to competing funds.
+Despite being repeatedly rebuffed in the federal courts over the last year, the administration may again be expending TPP Program funds unlawfully, and in a new funding opportunity issued in February 2019, HHS indicated it intends to continue to pursue a similar approach to competing funds.

 This memo summarizes the current posture of litigation against the Trump administration’s attacks on the TPP Program.1 As one of the organizations representing plaintiffs in these legal cases, Democracy Forward will continue fighting to prevent the administration’s unlawful actions.

 HHS Sued Over Early Termination of TPP Program Grants